 After the New Year spent in the city, I arrived back to my garden just a few days later.
 What a shock!
 There was so much destruction, I didn’t know where to look first.

 The birds had completely dug up all my hard work of laying newspaper mulch with compost on top.
 So, strewn all over the garden beds were masses of newspaper fragments.
 It looked like a rubbish tip.
 Everywhere I looked were roses with burnt, brown, crisp foliage.
 All the tall roses had at least a third of the plant totally eaten off by birds, leaving long bare stalks.
-Here and there were rose plants with no leaves at all and some completely dead including three standard roses.
-My large standard roses across the front of the garden were eaten by the birds who it appeared had sort shelter from the heat and taken up residence on the long verandah, so it looked like a chook pen.
+Here and there were rose plants with no leaves and some completely dead including three standard roses.
+My large standard roses across the front of the garden were eaten by the birds which it appeared had sort sheltered from the heat and taken up residence on the long verandah, so it looked like a chook pen.

 The garden suggests there might be a place where we can meet nature halfway.Michael Pollan

-For the last three weeks the temperatures have reached 45C and on some days even higher than that.
+For the last three weeks, the temperatures have reached 45C and on some days even higher than that.
 I’ve followed my own advice and the experts and watered in a deep soak each time quite regularly to feed the roses.
 This is essential prevention as well as recovery.
-The dust storms leave a thick layer of red dust over all the foliage so I hand spray with the hose to wash the foliage.
+The dust storms leave a thick layer of red dust over all the foliage, so I hand spray with the hose to wash the foliage.
 I’m so lucky to have a good supply of water.

-We cannot predict the severity of the weather unfortunately.
+We cannot predict the severity of the weather, unfortunately.
 Many plants in pots have grown and done pretty well.
 At least they are alive.
 So, the rest of the season is all about survival and letting the plants recover.
 Protecting them from the next period of high temperatures in February and more winds and dust to come.
 It has not rained a drop recently although some areas nearby have had rain.

 As I write, a lot of roses are now flourishing, some of the blooms are bleached from too much sun so are small and miserable but everything is very green and lush from all the water and also watering with eco seaweed.

-Hindsight is a funny thing and this is what I should have done, but I didn’t imagine the weather in late December would be as severe as it was.
+Hindsight is a funny thing, and this is what I should have done, but I didn’t imagine the weather in late December would be as severe as it was.

 How to Protect Roses From Sunburn